boonebgorges/invite-anyone/readme.txt

 = 1.0.24 =
 * Allow the access to Send Invites to the site admin
+* Better PHP 5.4+ adherence
+* Fix bug that prevented invitation step from appearing in group creation on some setups

 = 1.0.23 =
 * Adds sr_RS